Ben did what lots of young people do with their hard-earned money: spend it.

 “There are a lot of x-factors that cause road bumps for you that people don’t typically consider like taking a shower, having a new set of clothes to wear or reliable transportation,” he said.

-Without access to these things, maintaining a job, letting alone finding a job, is just another added obstacle to the existing challenges of living on the streets.
+Without access to these things, maintaining a job, let alone finding a job, is just another added obstacle to the existing challenges of living on the streets.

 “When you’re on the streets, your time is spent on trying to survive,” he said.
 “Most of my days were spent lining up for food or shelter.”